-This is a continuation of my last post, where I said that innovation and PKM were interconnected.
-Innovation has been described as a combination of observing; questioning; experimenting; and networking.
+This is a continuation of my last post, where I said that innovation and personal knowledge mastery were interconnected.
+Innovation has been described as a combination of observing, questioning, experimenting, and networking.
 This correlates with the Seek > Sense > Share framework in PKM.

 Innovation and Learning

-Practising PKM, as a flowing series of half-baked ideas, can encourage innovation and reduce the feeling that our exposed knowledge has to be ‘executive presentation perfect’.
+Practising PKM as a flowing series of half-baked ideas can encourage innovation and reduce the feeling that our exposed knowledge has to be ‘executive presentation perfect’.
 Workplaces that enable the constant narration of work and learning in a trusted space can expose more implicit knowledge.
 Organizations can foster innovation by accepting that collective understanding is in a state of perpetual Beta.
-A culture of innovation can be created by changing daily behaviours, which the practice of PKM can do.
+A culture of innovation can be created by changing daily behaviours, such as incorporating practices like PKM.